harness/developer-hub/docs/cloud-cost-management/4-use-ccm-cost-optimization/3-Cluster-orchestrator/3-setting_up_CO.md

 To enable Cluster Orchestrator for AWS EKS clusters associated with your account, follow these two simple steps:

-### Step 1: Navigate to Cluster Orchestrator in the Cloud Costs Module

-Currently, Cluster Orchestrator is behind a Feature Flag.
-Please reach out to Harness Support for enablement.
+### Step 1:: Enable feature flag

+Currently, this early access feature is behind a feature flag .
+Contact [Harness Support](support@harness.io) to enable the feature.
 After it is enabled, you can see it directly in the navigation bar.

+### Step 2: Navigate to Cluster Orchestrator in the Cloud Costs Module

+Click on Cluster Orchestrator from the navigation bar.
 Once you click on it, you will be taken to the home page, where you can see all the clusters associated with your account.

 For each cluster, you can see the following information:
 - Name of the cluster